 Often, these shawlettes are knitted in a fingering weight yarn on larger needles.
 Both my Sweet Summer Shawl and Zigzag Diamond Shawlette were designed in SweetGeorgia Cashluxe Fine, a merino/cashmere/nylon blend, and knitted on US size 6, or 4 mm, needles.
 Using a wool or wool blend yarn and wet blocking it is the key to achieving the shawlette’s finished size and gauge, opening the lace pattern, and making it as light as a feather around your shoulders.
 We know that wool will conform to any shape you choose when it is wet.
 And it will stay that way after it dries (until it becomes wet again).
 So. let’s take a look at how it’s done.

 Here is a ‘before’ photo of my Zigzag Diamond Shawlette, fresh off the needles:

 Weave in the ends, and then gather this equipment: a bowl (or you can use the sink!), water, some wool wash such as Soak or Eucalan, a towel to remove as much moisture as possible, and blocking tools.
 I will use pins and blocking boards to block this shawlette.

-Soak the beret for several minutes in cool water and wool wash.
-You want the wool to be thoroughly wet.
+Soak the shawlette in cool water and wool wash.
+Soak it long enough for the fibre to become saturated.

-Lift the beret from the water and gently squeeze the water out of it.
-Lay it flat on a towel and roll the beret in the towel, gently squeezing more moisture out.
+Remove it from the water and gently squeeze the water out of it.
+Lay it flat on a towel and roll it in the towel, gently squeezing more moisture out.

 “Knit.101: Beginner Basics: Blocking” – http://www.vogueknitting.com/pattern_help/how-to/learn_to_knit/finishing/blocking.aspx